Counselling Skills Professional Development Course - study online.

-- Demonstrate how a counselor could combat feelings of denial in grieving.
+- Demonstrate how a counsellor could combat feelings of denial in grieving.

-- Explain why it is important for both the client and the counselor to understand the grieving process.
+- Explain why it is important for both the client and the counsellor to understand the grieving process.

 - Compare working with and working in opposition to a client.